Wine, Wu-Tang, and Pharmaceuticals: Inside Martin Shkreli's World

 “It’s honestly not something that we have done,” the association’s director, Andrea Weddle, told me about the decision to appeal directly to the company.
 “But this really rose to the top for us.”
 Turing responded with a letter claiming a great many patients got Daraprim for next to nothing and that “ensuring patient access to Daraprim is critically important to us.”

-“It didn’t say much,” Weddle said of the response, which was signed by the company’s president of research and development, Eliseo Salinas.
-Realizing that Shkreli was not going to respond to requests for a price decrease, the association started a blog and an email system through which doctors could report problems they had accessing Daraprim; on Tuesday, Weddle told me that they’d received 40 responses from at least 21 states.
+“It didn’t say much,” Weddle said of the response, which was signed by the company’s chief commercial officer, Nancy Retzlaff.
+Realising that Shkreli was not going to respond to requests for a price decrease, the association started a blog and an email system through which doctors could report problems they had accessing Daraprim; on Tuesday, Weddle told me that they’d received 40 responses from at least 21 states.
 They include anecdotes from doctors who have been forced to seek alternative treatment for patients, have not been able to find facilities that will take patients in, and even told patients to go to Canada to seek care.

 “It’s so much harder than an average person would guess to jump through these hoops,” says Abigail Schanfield, a 24-year-old from Minneapolis who had brain surgery in October and was diagnosed with congenital toxoplasmosis as an infant.
 “If you can’t afford it, you have to fill out this paperwork to get it for free, which is another barrier to access.”